MICInc/website2/README.md

 10. Add pictures from conferences
 11. Information on current conference
 12. On scroll, after scroll down P px, switch menu to pancake icon
+13. Twitter feed with just text no embedding